10-Day Southern Spain Itinerary – Best of Andalusia

 Day 2: Nerja

-Nerja, tucked between the Mediterranean Sea and the Sierra de Tejeda mountains, is the perfect spot to relax.
-Wander through its white cobbled streets, quieter than the busy beach clubs of Marbella or Puerto Banus.
-Spend time on the beautiful beaches like Playa Carabeillo and Playa El Cañuelo, or just kick back and enjoy the sunset.
+Nerja sits snug between the Mediterranean and the Sierra de Tejeda mountains, and it’s just the right place to slow down.
+Its cobbled whitewashed streets feel far calmer than the flashy beach clubs of Marbella or Puerto Banús, and the beaches here are spot-on.
+Spend time on the beautiful beaches like Playa Carabeillo and Playa El Cañuelo, or just kick back and enjoy the view.

-Stop for a refreshing gin and tonic at El Mirador on the Balcón de Europa, then enjoy your first tapas dinner of the trip.
+When the day winds down, grab a gin and tonic at El Mirador on the Balcón de Europa, watch the light fade over the sea, and then tuck into your first tapas dinner of the trip.

 Best of Southern Spain Itinerary